tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 @@@Serving HTTP on 0.0.0.0 port 80@@@ (http://0.0.0.0:80/) ...
 {% endhighlight %}

-Once our Python web server has started, we go back to the browser and submit the URL `http://[IP]/webShell.php`, where `[IP]` is the our IP.
-Upon submitting this URL, we are informed that the file we are linking to has a bad extension.
+After our Python web server has started, we go back to the browser and submit the URL `http://[IP]/webShell.php`, where `[IP]` is our IP address.
+Upon submitting this URL, we are informed that the file we are linking to has a bad file extension.

 ![badExtension](/assets/{{ imgDir }}/badExtension.png)

-We can execute `mv webShell.php webShell.php.png` to append the extension `.png` to our web shell.
+We can execute `mv webShell.php webShell.php.png` to append the extension `.png` to our web shell file.
 If we submit a URL to this file, the target successfully downloads it, meaning that `.png` is an allowed extension.
 We can also see what command the target host executed to download the file.
 We can conclude that the target uses the `wget` tool to download files.

 ![uploadPNG](/assets/{{ imgDir }}/uploadPNG.png)

 The `wget` tool has a built-in limitation on filename lengths of 236 characters.
-If a filename is longer than 236, only the first 236 characters will be included in the filename.
-In addition, we can strongly suspect that the extension filter is applied before the file is downloaded to disk, since file upload filters are normally applied before a file is written to disk.
+If a filename is longer than 236 characters, only the first 236 characters will be included in the filename.
+In addition, we can strongly suspect that the extension filter is applied before the file is downloaded to disk, since file extension filters are normally applied before a file is written to disk.
 As such, we can try to upload a file with a name that consists of 232 `A` characters followed by `.php.png`.
 This should pass the extension filter but save the file with the extension `.php`.
 If we submit a URL to this new file, we obtain the output below.

 ![uploadWS](/assets/{{ imgDir }}/uploadWS.png)